Dr. Arndt Emmerich

-Arndt Emmerich is a Postdoctoral Researcher at the Max Weber Institute for Sociology at the University of Heidelberg, studying intercultural and interreligious encounters between Jews and Muslims in Germany.
+Arndt Emmerich is a Postdoctoral Researcher at the Max Weber Institute of Sociology at Heidelberg University, studying intercultural and interreligious encounters between Jews and Muslims in Germany.
 Prior to that, he was a Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity and a Research Officer with the Changing Structures of Islamic Authority project at the University of Oxford.
 Using a variety of qualitative research methods, he has focused on generational and institutional transformations within local mosque communities in Germany and Britain.
 In his book, “Islamic Movements in India”, he drew on insights from political sociology, social movement theory and Islamic studies to analyze the ways religious groups utilize spiritual, material and organizational strategies for collective action, community development and political alignment.
 Emmerich has taught courses in cultural sociology, social theory, development studies and qualitative research methods.
 He holds an MPhil and DPhil in International Development from the University of Oxford and a BA in Sociology from the University of Essex.

 Emmerich, A. 2020, Islamic movements in India: moderation and its discontents, London: Routledge.

-Emmerich, A. 2022, “Germany’s first Muslim-Christian kindergarten: Temporalities multiplicities and processes in interreligious dialogue”, Social Compass, 69 (4).
+Emmerich, A. 2022, “Germany’s first Muslim-Christian kindergarten: Temporalities multiplicities and processes in interreligious dialogue”, Social Compass, 69 (4), 578-595.